lambdaclass/ethrex-replay/docs/contributing-ethrex.md

 ## 1) Understand the Remote Workflow Link

 - Ethrex CI calls a remote workflow in `ethrex-replay`.
-- Default behavior: If `ethrex-replay` does not have a branch matching your `ethrex` branch (see naming rule below), CI runs against `ethrex-replay/main`.
+- Default behavior: If `ethrex-replay` does not have a branch matching your `ethrex` branch (per the mapping rules below), CI runs against `ethrex-replay/main`.
 - Consequence: Any recent change to `ethrex-replay/main` can break your `ethrex` branch’s CI even if you didn’t change anything related.

 ## 2) If Replay Broke First (Recent change on `ethrex-replay/main`)